YingxuanLi/GPAGenius/README.md

 - Course Name
 - Course Code
 - Assessment Items
-This information is used to create a personalized list of assessments for each course the user is enrolled in.
 ### 2. **Percentile Ranking**
 Students can view their percentile ranking for each assessment item.
 The ranking is calculated using an SQL query to determine their performance relative to others in the course: